7 Important Facts: Can You Own a Gun with a Medical Marijuana Card in Nevada?

 Can You Own a Gun with a Medical Marijuana Card in Nevada?

-Nevada allows medical cannabis for registered patients under state law.
+Nevada allows medical cannabis for qualified patients under state law.
 However, marijuana is still classified as a controlled substance under federal law.
-Because firearm laws often operate under federal rules, the interaction between cannabis and gun ownership can create confusion for patients.
+Because federal firearm laws still apply nationwide, the relationship between cannabis use and gun ownership can create confusion for many Nevada residents.

 Nevada legalized medical marijuana years ago and also allows adult-use cannabis.
-Under Nevada law, patients who qualify may register with the state and legally purchase cannabis products from licensed dispensaries.
+Under Nevada law, patients who qualify may legally purchase cannabis products from licensed dispensaries.

 However, federal law still classifies marijuana as a Schedule I controlled substance.
 Federal firearm regulations treat people who use controlled substances differently when it comes to firearm purchases.